Functortown: Functor and Bifunctor

 [a]). and supports a (law-abiding) mapping operation called

 fmap.
 You may have heard in the past that functors are containers.
-We prefer to think of them as constructors or contexts, rather than containers, for reasons that may later become obvious.
+We prefer to think of them as constructors or contexts, rather than containers, although this distinction is not critical, in our view.
 At any rate, the container idea comes from the fact that lists and their various analogs are in many ways prototypical functors, and in many languages that operation is simply called

 map.
 Haskell, too, has a